UNIQUE NEEDS REQUIRE A UNIQUE APPROACH

 Older individuals have unique medical needs.
 They are less physically robust.
 They commonly suffer from underlying emotional or medical issues, such as depression, dementia or delirium.
 This can complicate treatment.
 Most of these older individuals also cope with chronic conditions, such as intractable pain or limited mobility.
 These problems may lead to a quicker decline if not treated promptly.
 In addition, most older people live with legal, financial or family issues that may complicate an already challenging medical situation.

-Our medical techniques are based on the knowledge of our experienced doctors and nurse practitioners, who have a holistic approach.
+Our medical techniques are based on the knowledge of our experienced doctors, who have a holistic approach.
 We understand the unique challenges older individuals face.
 We incorporate a complete review of available records, physical examination, evaluation of memory and cognitive function.
 We screen for depression and other mood or behavior problems.
 We also perform in-depth consultations with the patient, caregivers, physicians and family members.

 Our particular expertise is in working to calm elders experiencing behavioral problems arising from conditions such as Alzheimer’s disease or other dementias (dementia is not just one disease; it has many causes.)
 Elders living with dementia often can be difficult to manage, especially if they become agitated or aggressive.
 By using behavioral techniques and carefully calibrating medication, we can often improve the quality of life for those with challenging behaviors.